-Samantha hits a head switch mounted to her wheelchair and plays her musical part in a school performance.
+Eddie hits a head switch mounted on his wheelchair and moves from one classroom to the next to deliver mail.
 Ashley now accesses her communication device more successfully since the screen has been repositioned.

 Occupational therapists work as part of the multi-disciplinary team to maximize the student’s level of independence.
 The emphasis is placed on the student’s interests, his or her role as student, friend and family member and providing meaningful experiences to improve his or her quality of life.